amarpan/how-to-install-and-configure-zshell/README.md

 ```
 ![List of Bundled Zsh Theme Names](bundled-zsh-theme-names.png)

-4. Press `ESC` to leave Insert Mode and enter command mode.
+4. Press `ESC` to leave Insert Mode and enter Command Mode.

 5. Press `:wq` to save and quit.